-3.1.4 Non-therapeutic use of substances to induce oestrus (heat) is prohibited.
+3.1.4 Substances to induce oestrus must only be used when there is a therapeutic need or when a welfare benefit can be demonstrated.

-3.1.5 Records must be kept of the administration of veterinary medical products.
+- 3.1.5 Records must be kept of the administration of veterinary medical products.

-3.1.5.1 Date of purchase.
+- 3.1.5.1 Date of purchase.

-3.1.5.2 Name of product.
+- 3.1.5.2 Name of product.

-3.1.5.3 Quantity purchased.
+- 3.1.5.3 Quantity purchased.

-3.1.5.4 Identity of the animals treated.
+- 3.1.5.4 Identity of the animals treated.

-3.1.5.5 Reason why animals were treated.
+- 3.1.5.5 Reason why animals were treated.

-3.1.5.6 Number of animals treated.
+- 3.1.5.6 Number of animals treated.

-3.1.5.7 Date when treatment started and finished.
+- 3.1.5.7 Date when treatment started and finished.

-3.1.5.8 Withdrawal time.
+- 3.1.5.8 Withdrawal time.

-3.1.6 Animals treated with an antibiotic must not be slaughtered to produce meat for the AWA programme before a period of time has passed that is at least twice the licensed withdrawal period of the antibiotic used.
+- 3.1.6 Animals treated with an antibiotic must not be slaughtered to produce meat for the AWA programme before a period of time has passed that is at least twice the licensed withdrawal period of the antibiotic used.

-3.1.7 Animals treated with any off-label medication must not be slaughtered to produce meat for the AWA programme until at least seven days after medication, or an alternative withdrawal as advised by a veterinarian.
+- 3.1.7 Animals treated with any off-label medication must not be slaughtered to produce meat for the AWA programme until at least seven days after medication, or an alternative withdrawal as advised by a veterinarian.

-3.1.7.1 Animals must not be treated with any medications prohibited for food animal use.
+- 3.1.7.1 Animals must not be treated with any medications prohibited for food animal use.

-3.1.8 Any surgical procedure not covered by these standards must be carried out by a veterinarian.
+- 3.1.8 Any surgical procedure not covered by these standards must be carried out by a veterinarian.